 - 1/4 teaspoon salt

-Whisk together the water, lemon juice, lemon zest, cornstarch, and salt.
+- Whisk together the water, lemon juice, lemon zest, cornstarch, and salt.
+Set aside.

-In a large sauce pan, add the cherries, and then the sugar.
-Pour the cornstarch mixture over top and on medium heat, bring mixture to a boil.
+- In a large sauce pan, add the cherries and the sugar.
+Pour the cornstarch mixture over top and turn on the heat to medium.
+Bring the mixture to a boil.

-Once down, pour the cherry pie filling into sterile mason jars.
+- Once done, pour the hot cherry pie filling into sterile mason jars.
 Wipe the jars clean and place on a seal, followed by a ring.
 Tighten and leave jars to cool completely undisturbed for 12 hours.
-Store in a dry, cool pantry for up to 6 months.
+Store in your fridge and use within 6 weeks.